Rory Gallagher: 1966–1968 Taste Mark 1

 Upon returning to Ireland, Gallagher jammed with local Cork band, the Axills, which featured bassist Eric Kitteringham and drummer Norman Damery, and was offered the position of guitarist.
 However, having completed a musical apprenticeship in the showbands and influenced by the increasing popularity of beat groups, he decided it was time to form his own band instead and asked Kitteringham and Damery to join him.

-Together, they formed The Taste, which was later renamed simply Taste, a blues rock and R&B power trio.
+Together, they formed The Taste, a blues rock and R&B power trio, which was later renamed simply Taste.
 The band was formed inside the Long Valley Bar, with the name Taste inspired by a beermat boasting the superior taste of Beamish stout.

 Taste began rehearsing on the upper floor of 5 Park View, where the Kitteringham family lived, and made their debut on 10 September 1966 at a school dance held at the Imperial Hotel on Grand Parade in Cork.
 While Taste performed many covers, they also began developing original material, including an early version of "Blister on the Moon".

 Looking to expand their reach to Belfast's blues scene, Taste performed at the city's Sammy Houston's Jazz Club on Great Victoria Street in December 1966.
 Their performance caught the attention of promoter Eddie Kennedy, who offered them a residency at the city's Maritime Hotel and a management deal.
 Gallagher persuaded Kitteringham and Damery, who were working as a printer and an insurance broker at the time, to go fully professional, and they agreed.
 Several months later, Damery's work replacement died in the Aer Lingus 712 flight disaster, leading Damery to tell Gallagher, "Whatever turns out for me professionally now is a bonus.
 You saved my life".
 During their residency at the Maritime Hotel, Taste opened for acts like Cream, Fleetwood Mac and Chris Farlowe & The Thunderbirds, drawing audiences from both Protestant and Catholic communities.